 It’s an approach he learned at a young age.
 When he was about twelve years old, Usitalo began working at the family gas station in South Range, where customer service was paramount.
 Three years later, he convinced his parents to open an auto body shop.
 The money he made fixing cars enabled him to fulfill his dream of attending Michigan Technological University.
 There, Usitalo earned a bachelor’s degree in engineering, nurtured his love of the arts, and served as president of Blue Key.

 After graduating in 1981, Usitalo joined Procter & Gamble as an engineer in its Cheboygan paper plant and quickly rose through the ranks.
 Within ten years, he was assuming responsibilities in marketing as well as production and in 1997 helped earn the company an “Effie” advertising award.
-By 2004, he had spearheaded a successful global drive to improve the efficiency and effectiveness of Procter & Gamble’s worldwide marketing of products such as Pringles and Folger's.
+By 2004, he had spearheaded a successful global drive to improve the efficiency and effectiveness of Procter & Gamble’s worldwide marketing efforts.

 Usitalo was introduced to Kimberly-Clark while working as a strategist with global innovation firm Seed Strategy.
 Within a year, he became a permanent part of the Kimberly-Clark team in a global marketing capacity.
 While Usitalo derives great satisfaction from his multi-national company work, he has not lost his enthusiasm for hands-on projects.
 In his spare time, he restores classic muscle and sports cars.
 He has eight in his collection.